The DOM: The Document Object Model

 jQuery API

 The jQuery API is well documented.
-Here are some of the methods we used above and a few we'll use later in this page:
+Here are some of the methods we used above:

-You can learn a lot just by poking around in their website and reading some of their examples and notes.
+You can learn a lot just by poking around in there and reading some of their examples and notes.

 Method Chaining